ht44/length-converter/README.md

 These design decisions were inspired by my dislike of touchpads.
 I wanted to make a conversion calculator that could be operated entirely by keystroke.

 Here is the code for the main component.
-Can convert meters to yards to miles to kilometers to feet to inches to centimeters:
+Can convert meters to yards to miles to kilometers to feet to inches to centimeters.
+Hit return to clear:

 ```javascript
 // Calculator widget